SwaffelSmurf/docs/hackthebox/behindthescenes.md

 ---

 # Writeup
-Start by downloading the files `Behind the Scenes.zip` from the HackTheBox challenge onto your Kali Linux guest system.
+Start by downloading the file `Behind the Scenes.zip` from the HackTheBox challenge onto your Kali Linux guest system.
 The first thing we do is running the code and see what happens.

     ┌──(imuijtjens㉿kali)-[~/Downloads]
     └─$ ./behindthescenes